 Birth Defects

 Birth defects are defined as abnormalities of structure, function, or body metabolism that are present at birth.
 These abnormalities lead to mental or physical disabilities or are fatal.
-There are more than 4,000 different known birth defects, ranging from minor to serious, and although many can be treated or cured, they’re the leading cause of death in the first year of life.
+There are more than 4,000 different known birth defects, ranging from minor to serious, and many can be treated or cured.
+They’re the leading cause of death in the first year of life.

 According to the March of Dimes, about 150,000 babies are born with birth defects each year in the United States.
 The American College of Obstetricians and Gynecologists (ACOG) says that 3 out of every 100 babies born in the United States have some kind of major birth defect.